Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 |:-:|:-:|:-:|

 ### Awards and scholarships

+- **IAU Grant**: Awarded the International Astronomical Union grant of 2000 Euros for giving two contributed talks at the IAU General Assembly 2022 from August 2- 12 in Busan, South Korea.

+- **Outstading Student Presentation Award**: Awarded the OSPA at the AGU: Fall meeting in 2021 for talk titled "Solar wind signatures in the chromosphere".

 - **ISRO-RESPOND grant 2021**: Co-Investigator for the project "Solar Flares: Physics and Forecasting for better understanding of Space Weather"; PI: Durgesh Tripathi, IUCAA, Pune.

 - **Nvidia Hardware grant**: Principal Investigator for the project "Solar wind source region estimation using deep learning", through an award of Nvidia A100 GPU from the Nvidia Hardware grant 2021.